.

 These recordings bring out his very best singing and

-the "Amazing Grace" 2-CD set brings them all together in one beautiful package, including an appealing and a fact-filled 32 page illustrated booklet with excellent notes by Charles Wolfe.
+the "Amazing Grace" 2-CD set brings them all together in one beautiful package, including an a fact-filled 32 page illustrated booklet with excellent notes by Charles Wolfe.

-This is a terrific collection and it is all together literally -- Amazing!!
+This is a terrific collection and it is all literally -- Amazing!!

 Elvis Debut On National Television

-Cleveland disc jockey Bill Randle was the one who introduced Elvis Presley on national television on The Dorsey Brothers program, Stage Show.
+Cleveland disc jockey Bill Randle was the one who introduced Elvis Presley on national television on The Dorsey Brothers program, Stage Show on CBS-TV.

-Bill Randle told me that Elvis wanted an upbeat number for his TV debut and RCA wanted to be sure their new singer had a chance to be seen on television so Elvis held off singing "Heartbreak Hotel" until his February 11appearance on Stage Show.
-He sang the song again on the March 17 and March 24 telecasts.
+Bill Randle told me that Elvis wanted an upbeat number for his TV debut and RCA wanted to be sure their new singer had a chance to be seen on television so Elvis held off singing "Heartbreak Hotel" until his February 11 appearance on Stage Show.
+He sang the song again on the March 17 and again on

 For his national television debut on January 28, Elvis sang two songs in a medley:"Shake, Rattle and Roll" (Charles Calhoun) and "Flip, Flop and Fly" (Charles Calhoun and Lou Willie Turner).
 Elvis also sang the Ray Charles song, "I Got a Woman," on that first TV appearance.